JackLawhorn/Heavens-Above-Gardens-Below/Posts/Psionic Sphere.md

 In some of the oldest campaigns between the [[Elven Legion]] and the [[nyxfire]] storms of [[Wild Magics]] that covered the [[Known World]] in [[prehistory]], the wide open landscapes of the [[Deep Deserts]] far to the north were permanently and indescribably altered.
 Here, the membrane between the [[Prime Material Sphere]] and the [[Psionic Sphere]] is thin.
 This is thought to be the cause of the little-understood phenomena known as [[Deep Deserts#Mirage|mirages]], brought out of their mind and made real.

-[[The Pretender and their Disciples]] marched into the Deep Deserts on their [[Quest into Oblivion]] looking for these portals.
+The [[Pretender]] and their [[Disciples of the Pretender|Disciples]] marched into the Deep Deserts on their [[Quest into Oblivion]] looking for these portals.
 Ultimately, they were consumed by the mirages, left the Prime Material Sphere forever, and lost to the ravaging psionic forces of the Psionic Sphere.

 > For more, see [[Deep Deserts#Mirage|Deep Deserts > Mirage]].